staples-sparx/StaplesLabs.github.io/jobs/data_scientist.md

 digital platforms, personalization and big data research, to be leveraged in 26 countries.

-### Position Summary

-* The Data Scientist will analyze Staples logs, user actions and other data collected by Staples and comes up with algorithms for Runa personalization algorithms.

-* Work with Product owners to understand the problems.

-* Work on identifying, collecting and processing data required for the algorithms

-* Work on coming up with algorithms and testing on a holdout set.

-* Work with developers to get the algorithms implemented and measuring the performance of the algorithms in real world

 ### Requirements

 * Bachelor's / Master's degree in Computer Science or Phd